-9.2.2 Appointment of Thesis Advisory Committee (Revised 04/22/03, 08/23/04, 11/08/07, 06/16/08, 08/16/19, 08/01/20, 7/1/23)

-Each student will be provided with advice from a faculty group charged with oversight of the student's academic, technical and professional development.
-Before appointment of a TAC, the Program Executive Committee (PEC) shall perform this role.
-The student's TAC must be appointed by the end of the third term of their second year in residence, but may be appointed earlier and students are strongly encouraged to meet with their TAC as soon as practical after the Committee is appointed.
+9.2.2 Appointment of Thesis Advisory Committee (Revised 04/22/03, 08/23/04, 11/08/07, appointed by the end of the third term of their second year in residence, but may be appointed earlier and students are strongly encouraged to meet with their TAC as soon as practical after the Committee is appointed.
 TAC members agree to provide the student with oral and written feedback on their progress two times each year at TAC meetings and to fulfill their commitment to attend these meetings.
 The TAC mediates academic disputes between student and major advisor in issues that relate to the scope and content of the doctoral thesis, time in program and conditions for graduation.
 If the TAC cannot resolve a dispute, it should refer the dispute to the graduate program leadership via the Reporting or other member of the TAC.